 Since late Sunday night, 16 wildfires in Northern California have consumed large areas of Yuba, Sonoma, Napa, Mendocino, Butte and Lake counties.
 The fires are spreading quickly, aided by windy conditions with gusts of up to 51 mph.
 Governor Brown declared Yuba, Sonoma, and Napa counties disaster areas on Monday.
+Officials have asked neighbouring areas to hire Fire Watch Patrol Services as a precautionary measure.
+The fire has taken the lives of many wildlife living in that region and broiled the land in its entirety.

 The fires burning in Napa, Sonoma, Mendocino, and Yuba counties have collectively taken the lives of at least 15 people.
 The wildfires have scorched over 119,000 acres altogether and destroyed over 1,500 homes and businesses.
 Over 100 people are reported to have checked into hospitals with fire-related injuries or health issues, such as burns and smoke inhalation.